Isaiaher/MPI-Hello-World/README.md

 ## Output

 ```
-Hello world from processor we28841, rank 0 out of 2 processors
+Hello world from processor isaiahscheel, rank 0 out of 2 processors
-Hello world from processor we28841, rank 1 out of 2 processors
+Hello world from processor isaiahscheel, rank 1 out of 2 processors
 ```